bwug/EE20084/notes.md

 An [interesting stackoverflow page](stackoverflow.com/questions/3917574/how-is-pythons-list-implemented) goes over how python converts arrays into lists</details>

-<h2> Lecture 4 - Introduction to sequence, selection and iteration </h2>
+## Lecture 4 - Introduction to sequence, selection and iteration

-> Known as "Program Control Flow", I use the compsci terms
+> Known as "Program Control Flow", though the computer science terms have been used

 <details><summary> Sequence </summary>